ReactiveBayes/RxInfer.jl/docs/src/manuals/getting-started.md

 `RxInfer.jl` is a Julia package for Bayesian Inference on Factor Graphs by Message Passing.
 It supports both exact and variational inference algorithms and forms an ecosystem around three main packages:
-- `ReactiveMP.jl` exports a reactive message passing based Bayesian inference engine;
+- [`ReactiveMP.jl`](https://github.com/reactivebayes/ReactiveMP.jl) - the underlying message passing-based inference engine
-- `Rocket.jl` is the core library that enables reactivity;
+- [`GraphPPL.jl`](https://github.com/reactivebayes/GraphPPL.jl) - model and constraints specification package
-- `GraphPPL.jl` library simplifies model and constraints specification.
+- [`Rocket.jl`](https://github.com/reactivebayes/Rocket.jl) - reactive extensions package for Julia

 This page provides the necessary information you need to get started with `Rxinfer`.
 We will show the general approach to solving inference problems with `RxInfer` by means of a running example: inferring the bias of a coin using a simple Beta-Bernoulli model.